movuino/OpenHealthBandFirmware/README.md

 # Open Health Band Firmware

 Firmware for Open Health Band
+use main bracnh to work with cyclist app

 ## Description